 Susan Bulkeley Butler

-Susan Bulkeley Butler is generously supporting Girl Scouts of the USA by contributing to scholarships, the development of six entrepreneurship badges inspired by concepts in Susan’s book Become the CEO of You, Inc., and further entrepreneurship programming.
-Through 2026, National Gold Award Girl Scouts will each receive a $10,000 scholarship to honor their inspiring efforts giving back to society and to encourage them to continue to do so in the future.
-And thanks to the entrepreneurship program development Susan supports, girls of all ages can participate in more activities that foster curiosity, confidence, and innovation.
+Susan Bulkeley Butler is supporting Girl Scouts of the USA by contributing scholarship money for GSUSA’s National Gold Award Girl Scouts, helping develop six entrepreneurship badges inspired by concepts in her book Become the CEO of You, Inc., and supporting other entrepreneurial programming at Girl Scouts.
+Thanks to Susan’s generosity, through 2026 National Gold Award Girl Scouts will each receive a $10,000 scholarship to honor their extraordinary contributions to society and encourage them to continue working to make the world a better place.
+And thanks to the entrepreneurial program development Susan supports, girls of all ages can participate in activities that foster their curiosity, confidence, and innovation.

-As a Girl Scout lifetime member, a Juliette Gordon Low Society member, and a former member of the Girl Scouts of the USA National Board, Susan is deeply dedicated to the Girl Scout Movement.
+As an Honorary Trustee of GSUSA, a lifetime member of Girl Scouts, a Juliette Gordon Low Society member, and a former member of the Girl Scouts of the USA Board, Susan is deeply dedicated to the Girl Scout Movement.
 Her contributions and professional accomplishments make her an exemplary Girl Scout alum.